HEIGVD-PRG1-F-2022/lab06-lastrobotstanding-roboto/README.md

 ### Algorithms
 Pseudocode of Roboto's strategy:

+Goals:
+- getting a lot of bonus
+- getting bonus or escaping is a priority when
+- avoid collisions

+case: when an attack received

+case si attack received proche et forte, le robot en face a plus de power que nous, fuite.
 ```
 iteration = 0
 const float nbRobots = size^2 / 10 //estimated number of robots (a bit under the real value)